chelco91/portfolio/README.md

 - Explore parallax plugins.
 [Skrollr](http://prinzhorn.github.io/skrollr/) and [Stellar.js](http://markdalgleish.com/projects/stellar.js/) are two options
 - Take a look at Bootstrap's [Scrollspy](http://getbootstrap.com/javascript/#scrollspy) plugin
 - Look into WebGL and canvas for your animations.

+###Milestone 4 Feedback
+- Topher, it looks like the bulk of this code was copied and pasted from some other source.
+This is an awesome layout, and can be done easily in Bootstrap, but it looks like a total pain and time-waster to try and re-engineer it the way it is currently - especially concerning responsiveness.
+Let me know if I can be of help.